mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Route parameters

 You'll often want to send parameters to your route actions.
-This is easy and can be done like this.
+This can easily be achieved using the following syntax.

 ```
 $routes->get('/articles/{id}', function($id)